sumanjs/suman/README.md

 before running tests is nowhere near as powerful or easy to use as the dependency injection ability of this library.
 * Using Mocha, Tape, Jasmine you could not easily pass data to tests, to reuse the same test code for different scenarios; Suman allows you to pass dynamic data to tests using dependency injection.
-* And lastly, a BIG ONE: clean reporting - at the command line, using Mocha, logging/debugging output by the developer would obfuscate the test results, nullifying any advantage of reporting tools.
+* And lastly, a BIG ONE: clean reporting - at the command line, using Mocha and Jasmine, logging/debugging output by the developer would obfuscate the test results, nullifying any advantage of reporting tools.
 Suman has a simple trick up its sleeve to allow for 100% clean reporting for any test or group of tests.

+## Suman Philosophy

+* "Just works"
+*

 # Suman features: